Destray32/small-projects/README.md

 ## transparent-crosshair
 > Small C# program designed to show square in the middle of screen.
 > Square is transparent so you can't click it by mistake and unfocus from game window.
-> Color of crosshair is customizable on program tray icon
+> Color of crosshair is customizable on program tray icon.
 > Compile source code with and you should be good to go.